 I always recommend the largest panel possible if you need a panel to recharge a portable power station/solar generator, but it’s good to have two options to choose from.

-In this article, we’re going to take a close look at what the SolarSaga 100W is capable of, what power stations and devices it’s compatible with, and how it holds up to similar solar panels from its competitors.
+In this review, we’re going to take a close look at what the SolarSaga 100W is capable of, what power stations and devices it’s compatible with, and how it holds up to similar solar panels from its competitors.

 We’ll also do some tests to see how well it performs when paired with different popular power stations.